mind111/CyanRenderEngine/README.md

 ![Screenshot_02](images/screenshot_02.png)
 #### Overview
 ******
-Visualize baked indirect lighting only with GTAO and the according baked lightmap for the "room".
+Visualize baked indirect lighting from the sun light and a constant skylight (only light sources in the scene) with GTAO and the according baked lightmap for the "room".

 <img src="images/indirect_lighting.png" width="480" height="270"><img src="images/sample_lightmap.png" height="270">